edwin5588/NotesOCR/readme.md

 ### Pipeline

 1. **Surya layout detection** — segments the page into labeled regions (Text, Table, Equation, SectionHeader, ChemicalBlock)

 <img src="static/region_detect.png" width="500"/>

 2. **Per-region VLM extraction** — each crop is sent to a local VLM (Qwen3-VL) with a region-type-specific prompt, producing verbatim transcripts, LaTeX equations, Markdown tables, or SMILES structures
+  - There could be alot of regions (Surya identified 25), and running the VLM locally takes a long time.
+  - This part is longest, but can easily swap out for an async version, where each region + prompt is sent to an inference API for parallel processing.
 3. **Stitch** — regions are sorted top-to-bottom and concatenated into a single Markdown document (Qwen3.5:4b)
 4. **Export** - Exports to .pdf (human readable) and .md (machine readable) files.